usdot-fhwa-stol/carma-platform/Contributing.md

 * For major changes the reviewer may require additional support from the team, which could cause some delay.
 * We'll do our best to provide updates and feedback throughout the process.
 * Feel free to open pull requests, and the CARMAPlatform team will communicate through it with any comments.

+### Become a Collaborator
+**Please fill out this [form](url) to be added to the CARMA Collaborative.**

+Four Contribution Levels
+1. Informative Group Contributor.
+This level is for stakeholders interested at an informational level to keep up-to-date on CARMA activities advancing CDA.
+This level receives CARMA news, product updates, and first access to public CARMA events.
+2. Prospective User.
+This level is for stakeholders who are interested in contributing to CARMA research, development, and testing in the future.
+This level receives the benefits of Informative Group Contributors, and additionally, this level may request support to prepare to contribute to CARMA and will receive first access to select CARMA group events.
+3. User.
+This level is for contributors who have contributed code and/or have a vehicle capable of utilizing CARMA.
+These contributors will also likely be using ROS Discourse for advancing CDA through open and active collaboration.
+This level receives the benefits of Prospective Users as well as advanced support and access to technical working groups.
+4. Accelerator.
+This level is for contributors who are committed to using CARMA, active contributors to GitHub code, provide questions and feedback using ROS Discourse for advancing CDA, and have an automated vehicle with CARMA installed for research, development, and testing.
+This level receives the benefits of Users as well as dedicated one-on-one support and the ability to work closely with CARMA product development partners.

 ## Branching Model
 Vincent Driessen’s  ["git flow"](https://nvie.com/posts/a-successful-git-branching-model/) branching model is a git branching and release management workflow that helps developers keep track of features, hotfixes and releases in a software projects.
 We will follow this model and mainly use five branches - master, develop, feature, release, and hotfix.